emanuele/git-annex_tutorial/README.md

 repository.
 Normally, this is not permitted, because the repository is *non bare*, i.e.  it has a working tree of files and directories, besides the `.git/` database.
 If you do not plan to push changes from remote, then you do not need this configuration.
+Notice that, if you push changes to the repository after enabling the previous configuration, the working tree of the repository will *not* be updated.
+See [below](#web-access) how to enable the automatic update of the working tree.
 The second step is:

 	cd /labdata
     git annex wanted . standard